locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 	* Connection #0 to host localhost left intact

 That `curl` command downloaded the geopackage to the `all_layers_current_head.gpkg` file.

-Now you can open it, for example, in QGGIS:
+Now you can open it, for example, in QGIS.

 ::